How It Works

 Reproduce — The reproduction engine generates executable artifacts (curl commands, HTTPie commands, JSON spec) from request context, with a confidence level.

-Notify — Matching webhook endpoints receive signed payloads (bundle.created, bundle.updated, bundle.reopened, bundle.resolved).
-Alert rules evaluate and deliver to configured channels (email, Slack, Discord, webhook).
-Solo and Team projects can also evaluate GitHub automation rules and send repository_dispatch events to the project's assigned repository.
+Notify — Matching webhook endpoints receive signed payloads (bundle.created, bundle.updated, bundle.reopened, bundle.resolved, improvement_bundle.created).
+Alert rules evaluate incident conditions and deliver to configured channels (email, Slack, Discord, webhook).
+Solo and Team projects can also evaluate GitHub automation rules for incident lifecycle events and hosted improvement bundle creation, then send repository_dispatch events to the project's assigned repository.

 Act — Repository-owned workflows fetch the full bundle and reproduction artifacts, then decide whether to open an issue, invoke an agent, create a PR, or do nothing.